Prof. Dr. med. Maximilian Weinberger

 - Specialist in internal medicine

-Maximilian Weinberger grew up in a Jewish family in Schaffa.
+Maximilian Weinberger grew up in a Jewish family in Schaffa in the district of Znaim in the former Austria-Hungary (today Šafov, Czechia).
 His father was Alois Weinberger (born November 12, 1847), and his mother was Julia Weinberger, née Sinaiberger (born October 12, 1857).
 His parents married on August 9, 1874, in Eibenschitz, Moravia (today Ivančice, Czech Republic).

 After graduating from the state grammar school in Znaim, Moravia in 1892, Weinberger studied at the Medical Faculty of the University of Vienna.
 He completed his studies with the state examination and was awarded his doctorate on December 21, 1898.